perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 **We can then point this back into the `songs` array in the `.bss` to overwrite multiple file descriptor fields with 0, giving us the ability to get as many arbitrary writes as we need.**

-#### Heap Layout
+### Heap Layout
 In order to do this we need to organize our heap so that song #44's chunk (`chunk A`) be on top of a freed chunk of 0x20 followed by a freed chunk of 0x310 (the size of a "Godzilla" chunk).

 Then we construct a payload that overflows song #44's chunk `chunk A` and overwrites:
 1. the 0x20 chunk with a pointer to `songs[0].fd`
 2. the 0x310 chunk with a pointer back into to the `songs` array.

 We can do this by controlling the order that chunks get initially allocated and freed.
-We will also want to populate our tcache bins with some other chunks first to allow some buffer room for various `malloc()` shenanigans (security checks).

-This is what that looks like:
+I also padded the tcache bins with some extra chunks because it kept crashing.
+There's probably a solution that would require fewer extra allocations, but it doesn't make a difference in this exploit to play a few extra songs, so who cares.

 ```python